MEDICINAL CHEMISTRY - 2023/4

 |Examination Online||ONLINE OPEN BOOK EXAM (4 hours)||70|

-• the ability to research, understand and critically evaluate drug discovery programmes reported in the literature, against a target not met in lectures, by applying knowledge gained in the module;
+- Through coursework, the ability to research, understand and critically evaluate drug discovery programmes reported in the literature, against a target not met in lectures, by applying knowledge gained in the module and employing online digital databases;

 Thus, the summative assessment for this module consists of:

-• coursework incorporating a review of medicinal chemistry programmes on a given target
+- coursework incorporating a review of a medicinal chemistry programme on a given target (~30 h, assesses learning outcomes 1-3)

 |002||Review and critically evaluate material describing the mode of action, discovery and development of known drugs||CPT|